-- Swelling and discolouration of your wound, which may spread down into your scrotum or vulva, is usual and may last for up to two weeks. - Numbness in the scrotum or vulva is also not uncommon. - Your wound may bleed, which may be stopped by applying pressure to the wound for 10minutes.
-If the bleeding continues after doing this twice, please contact Day Surgery on one of the numbers listed below. - You may develop an infection in your wound.
-If you have excessive redness, pain, or swelling around your wound, please contact your GP or Day Surgery on one of the numbers listed below.
+- Your wound site(s) may bleed, which may be stopped by applying pressure to the wound for 10 minutes.
+If the bleeding continues after doing this twice, phone Day Surgery on one of the numbers listed below. - You may develop an infection in your wound.
+If you develop excessive redness, pain, or swelling around your wound please contact your GP or Day Surgery on one of the numbers listed below.